Accommodations for students with disabilities at UBC

-As accommodations are tailored to each student's particular circumstances, it is not possible to have an exhaustive list of available accommodations.
-The following are examples of more common accommodations that may be provided in appropriate circumstances if supported by the medical information that has been provided:
+Accommodations are tailored to each student's particular circumstances, so it is not possible to have an exhaustive list of available accommodations.
+The following are examples of common accommodations that may be provided in appropriate circumstances if supported by the medical information that has been provided:

 What are some examples of when a student with disabilities might require accommodation?

-For illustrative purposes only, here are examples of when students with disabilities could require UBC to provide common types of accommodations - where appropriate and medically supported:
+Below are examples of when students with disabilities could require UBC to provide common types of accommodations where appropriate and medically supported:

 - A student with learning disabilities that impact visual comprehension and written output may require additional time to read and interpret exam questions and to formulate their written responses.

-- A student with a vision disability may require additional time or a private space to allow for the use of adaptive technology such as print to speech, speech to text and/or text enlargement software.
+- A student with a vision disability may require additional time or a private space to allow for the use of adaptive technology such as print to speech, speech to text, or text enlargement software.

 - A student with a disability that significantly impacts sleep patterns may require early registration to manage their course schedule.

-- A blind student who requires braille may need to be able to register as soon as possible to allow time for the identification and production of course materials.
+- A blind student who requires braille may need to register as soon as possible to allow time for the identification and production of course materials.

 - A student with a disability that significantly impacts their ability to walk long distances may require early registration to ensure there is sufficient time between classes.